Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Figure 7 shows the contour map obtained from ancestral state reconstruction using our time-calibrated composite Dinosauria phylogeny.
 As the color becomes warmer (moves from blue to red), the position of the fourth trochanter moves further down the femur, distally from where the femur head articulates with the pelvis.
 The contour map illustrates that the distally-directed movement fourth trochanter position saw three independent origins within Dinosauria.
 The first occurs at the base of the Ornithischians, along the branch leading to the basal Ornithischian *Heterodontosaurus*.
 The second occurs along the branch leading to the basal Dinosaur *Herrerasaurus*, and the third occurs along the branch leading to *Dilophosaurus* within the Saurischians.

 ![GitHub Logo](Figure 7.png)

 **Figure 7.** Contour Map of time-calibrated composite Dinosauria phylogeny.
 More distal placement of the fourth trochanter is represented by warmer colors (red).

-Further patterns can be discerned as well.
+Further, more fine-scale patterns can be discerned in the contour map as well.
 A significant distally-directed movement of the fourth trochanter is seen in the Ornithischians in the branch leading up to *Camptosaurus* and more derived Ornithopods, which together comprise the clade *Ankyllopolexia*.
 Within *Ankyllopolexia*, the fourth trochanter position attains a very distal position within *Camptosaurus*, and begins to move back proximally along the femur with more derived taxa.
 It then moves distally once again in *Saurolophus angustirostris* and *Corythosaurus intermedius*.

 Within the Saurischians, the fourth trochanter position never reaches the distal position along the femur that it does within the Ornithischians.
 Even the most distal position, seen in the branches leading to *Ceratosaurus*, to *Streptospondylus* and to *Suchomimus*, is not as distal as it is in even the most basal Ornithischian, Heterodontosaurus.
 The general pattern within the Saurischians seems to be an initial distal movement of the fourth trochanter up until the branch leading up to the MRCA of *Piatnitzkysaurus* and *Tyrannosaurus* defining the clade *Orionides*, after which the fourth trochanter moves proximally back along the femur over the Saurischian phylogeny.
 Two isolated events of distal movement can be seen within the Orionides, one in the branch leading up to *Streptospondylus* and *Suchomimus*, and one within the Tyrannosaurs, specifically in the branch leading up to *Albertosaurus* and *Gorgosaurus*.
 An isolated slight distal movement is also seen in *Tyrannosaurus*.
 Two events of extreme proximal movement of the fourth trochanter occur, one in the branch leading up to *Piatnitzkysaurus*, and one in the branch leading up to *Compsognathus* and *Sinosauropteryx*.